 Hi!
 Thanks for checking us out at DJY Research.
 Every month, we will do a deep dive on an Asian equity.
 If you like our research, please subscribe.
 This is our first report!
-We will be releasing one more free sample research report next month, but after that only those who become Members will have access.
+We have a second free sample deep dive on Sea Limited, which you can read here.
+Our first paywalled post was on Alibaba, which you can see the table of contents here.
 Those who join Members Plus will also be able to download our excel worksheets and get occasional company “updates.”

 This month, we will be doing a deep dive on Bilibili.